Metacognitive therapy: Therapeutic intervention

 MCT is a time-limited therapy which usually takes place between 8–12 sessions.
 The therapist uses discussions with the patient to discover their metacognitive beliefs, experiences and strategies.
 The therapist then shares the model with the patient, pointing out how their particular symptoms are caused and maintained.

 Therapy then proceeds with the introduction of techniques tailored to the patient's difficulties aimed at changing how the patient relates to thoughts and that bring extended thinking under control.
-Experiments are used to challenge metacognitive beliefs (e.g. "You believe that if you worry too much you will go 'mad' – let's try worrying as much as possible for the next five minutes and see if there is any effect") and strategies such as attentional training technique and detached mindfulness (this is a distinct strategy from various other mindfulness techniques).
+Experiments are used to challenge metacognitive beliefs (e.g. "You believe that if you worry too much you will go 'mad' – let's try worrying as much as possible for the next five minutes and see if there is any effect") and strategies such as attentional training technique, situational attention refocusing and detached mindfulness (this is a distinct strategy from various other mindfulness techniques).

 Research

 Clinical trials (including randomized controlled trials) have found MCT to produce large clinically significant improvements across a range of mental health disorders, although as of 2014 the total number of subjects studied is small and a meta-analysis concluded that further study is needed before strong conclusions can be drawn regarding effectiveness.
 A 2015 special issue of the journal Cognitive Therapy and Research was devoted to MCT research findings.

 A 2018 meta-analysis confirmed the effectiveness of MCT in the treatment of a variety of psychological complaints with depression and anxiety showing high effect sizes.
 It concluded, "Our findings indicate that MCT is an effective treatment for a range of psychological complaints.
 To date, strongest evidence exists for anxiety and depression.
 Current results suggest that MCT may be superior to other psychotherapies, including cognitive behavioral interventions.
 However, more trials with larger number of participants are needed in order to draw firm conclusions."

-In 2020, a study showed superior effectiveness in MCT over CBT in the treatment of depression.
+In 2020, a study showed superior effectiveness in MCT over cognitive behavioral therapy (CBT) in the treatment of depression.
 It summarised, "MCT appears promising and might offer a necessary advance in depression treatment, but there is insufficient evidence at present from adequately powered trials to assess the relative efficacy of MCT compared with CBT in depression."

 In 2018–2020, a research topic in the journal Frontiers in Psychology highlighted the growing experimental, clinical, and neuropsychological evidence base for MCT.

 A recent network meta-analysis indicated that MCT (and cognitive processing therapy) might be superior to other psychological treatments for PTSD.
 However, although the evidence-base for MCT is promising and growing, it is important to note that most clinical trials investigating MCT are characterized by small and select samples and potential conflict of interests as its originator is involved in most clinical trials conducted.
 As such, there is a pressing need for larger, preferably pragmatic, well-conducted randomized controlled trials, conducted by independent trialists without potential conflict of interests before there is a large scale implementation of MCT in community mental health clinics.